over45Codes/WebDev/README.md

 1. Continued with Applied Accessibility @freeCodeCamp under Responsive Web Design
 2. Updated READ.ME file for #100DaysofCode
+3. Will create a New Repo in GITHUB to log in README.md log my #100DaysofCode and moved to the new repository.
+4. Will create a New Repo for the Responsive Web Design Course from freeCodeCamp to log my course
-3. Posted on Instagram account post #day14 and counting..
+5. Posted on Instagram account post #day14 and counting..
-4. Tweeted Day #day14 on my Twitter feed
+6. Tweeted Day #day14 on my Twitter feed7
-5. Added Progress of #100Daysof Code on Taskade App
+7. Added Progress of #100Daysof Code on Taskade App

 Today's Progress:

+1. Continued with Applied Accessibility @freeCodeCamp under Responsive Web Design
+2. Updated READ.ME file for #100DaysofCode
+3. Created a New Repo in GITHUB to log my README.md log of #100DaysofCode and moved to the new repository.
+4. Created a New Repo in GITHUB for the Responsive Web Design Course from freeCodeCamp to log my course
-1. One more day ...
+5. One more day ...
 Got my 1 hr min in!
 I did it.
 YES! again - Updated log.md in GitHub profile (@https://github.com/graciicodes)
-2. Posted progress on my Instagram Account (@graciicodes)
+6. Posted progress on my Instagram Account (@graciicodes)
-3. Tweeted on Twitter (@https://twitter.com/GraciiCodes) progress to the #100-days-of-code challenge
+7. Tweeted on Twitter (@https://twitter.com/GraciiCodes) progress to the #100-days-of-code challenge

 ## Thoughts: